Axel713/hook-up-in-north-sealand/README.md

 ### **Future Features**

--   Contact form
+-   Map markers

-To design an implement backend to collect the submited information in a database.
+To implement a name. deeper description and further information to the markers displaying on the map instead of the generic letters.

--   Additional services
+-   Fish image gallery

-Additional pages that describe further treatment offerings to be implemented.
+To allow for the novice fishermen to recognise the fish they catch.

--   Additional languages
+-   Fishing forms

-An option for the user to choose to to view the site in English or Danish.
+A category that describes different fishing forms and where they can be practised in Denmark.

 [Back to Content](#Content)